 These jumbo blueberry muffins are bursting with fresh blueberries and have a crunchy sugar topping.
-They are also super moist with extra sour cream and make the most perfect bakery style muffin.
-Also, these muffins are so easy.
-You can have fresh homemade blueberry muffins super quick!
+They are also moist with extra sour cream and make the most perfect bakery style muffin.
+These taste just like a muffin you would get at a bakery!

 Now bake!
 Bake it for 28-30 minutes.
 The muffins are done baking when the the edges are golden brown.
 If you insert a toothpick it should come out clean.